Skip to Content

 Conclusions

-There are several methods to make rocks shiny without a tumbler.
+There are several methods for making rocks shiny without a tumbler.
 To get a permanent shine, you can grind, sand, and polish them by hand using simple tools and materials available from most hardware stores.
-An even quicker method is to coat them with resin or other high gloss sprays.
+An even quicker method is to coat them with resin or other high-gloss sprays.

 TIP: Making your rocks shiny is one option.
 And what about dyeing your rocks?
 I found dyeing rocks as a great leisure activity, especially with the kids.
 Check out how to dye rocks with food coloring in the article below: